The recording of the launch of the new report on targeting effectiveness

 This comment came from former UN Special Rapporteur on extreme poverty and human rights Magdalena Sepúlveda after new research revealed that poverty-targeted schemes miss between 44% and 97% of their intended recipients.
 In addition, Sepúlveda said that the evidence demonstrated that targeted schemes were in violation of both national laws on non-discrimination and international human rights treaties.

-“Everyone entitled to support must be reached,” she highlighted, after Development Pathways Senior Social Policy Specialist outlined the failure of the vast majority of targeted schemes to reach even half of their intended recipients.
+“Everyone entitled to support must be reached,” she highlighted (see video, right) after Development Pathways Senior Social Policy Specialist outlined the failure of the vast majority of targeted schemes to reach even half of their intended recipients.
 Her expert advice was that policy-makers implementing schemes with such discriminatory results had no defence on the grounds of having a “reasonable justification,” “legitimate aim,” or even on the grounds of proportionality.

 “Such exclusion errors are incompatible with human rights principles,” Magdalena Sepúlveda said.
 She was speaking at the official launch of the research into the effectiveness of targeting, and after Stephen Kidd underlined that while the use of algorithms to select recipients had been banned in the EU, “Europeans are still using them in Africa and Asia”.